 MARIE CURTIS PARK PAVILION

-Sitting abandoned within the Marie Curtis Park since the early 1960’s, was this small steel framed park pavilion, in rather poor condition.
-Somewhat miraculous that it avoided being demolished over all that time, we were presented with an opportunity to refurbish the building and give it a new program better suited to our era and this waterfront park.
+Sitting abandoned inside the Marie Curtis Park since the early 1960s, was this small steel framed park pavilion, in poor condition.
+Miraculously, this building somehow avoided being demolished and we were presented with an opportunity to refurbish it and give it a new program better suited to this waterfront park.

 As such, we dissected the building into its constituent parts, starting with the existing circular roof over the food pavilion, which we enlarged by 5’-0” (1.5 m) and clad its existing columns with protective white “shrouds”.
-The existing gable roof over the utility space was removed and replaced with a flat roof, complete with linear skylights at its edges and ivy flowing down from its sides.
-The men’s washroom was expressed using a flat, rectilinear roof, while the women’s washroom was articulated using two intersecting flat circles – a simple, feminine extraction of breasts.
-In its final form, the park pavilion is a composition of white flat roofs, white marble walls and horizontal wood siding; all of which abstractly reference nautical vessels, readily seen from this waterfront park.
+The existing gable roof overtop the utility space was removed and replaced with a flat roof, complete with linear skylights at its edges and ivy cascading from its sides.
+The men’s washroom was expressed using a flat, rectilinear roof, while the women’s washroom was articulated using two intersecting flat circles – a simple, feminine abstraction of breasts.
+In its final form, the park pavilion is a quiet composition of white flat roofs, white marble walls and horizontal wood siding, a nod to nearby nautical vessels, readily seen from this waterfront park.

 LOCATION: Etobicoke, Ontario